Frequently Asked Questions:

 If you no longer own the property, please forward the tax bill to your lawyer handling the sale of the property or contact the Village of St-Pierre-Jolys.

 New property owners are responsible for payment of property taxes whether or not they received a notice.
 Failure to receive a tax bill is not sufficient reason for late payment or non-payment; penalties will be applied.
 Please contact the Village if you have not received a tax bill.

 Properties that are not receiving the education tax credit must apply.
 To qualify, the property must be your principal residence; a single-dwelling unit; you must have occupied it as of January 1st; and you must not be receiving the credit for another residence.
 The deadline to apply for 2020 has passed.
 You may claim the Manitoba Education Property Tax Credit on your 2020 income tax return.
-Please contact the village to have it applied to future notices or click here: (https://www.gov.mb.ca/financi/tao/eptc.html )
+Please contact the village to have it applied to future notices.

 No, you must be living in the home as of January 1 of the current year.
 You may claim the credit on your Income Taxes (it may be prorated for the amount of months you lived in the home).
-For the following year, you may come into our office and fill out a 1 page form to have the credit applied directly. or click here: (https://www.gov.mb.ca/financi/tao/eptc.html)
+For the following year, please contact the Village to have it applied to future notices.

 Village of St-Pierre-Jolys tax bills cover the full calendar year (January 1 - December 31).

 If your property tax account shows a recorded interest from your bank / mortgage company, they are notified of amounts owing in July.

 *Please contact bank or mortgage company to confirm payment has been made by October 31.